What is First-Year Connections ?

 Who Can Become a Mentor?

-Current faculty, graduate students in good standing, and staff who have completed a bachelor's degree are eligible to be mentors.
+Current faculty, staff, undergraduate students, and graduate students (with at least one-semester at FAU), in good standing, are eligible to be mentors.

 What are the expectations?

-- Mentor 1- 3 students for two semesters
+- Mentor 1- 3 students for one semester.

 How will I be matched?

 You are paired with a mentee through a matching algorithm that considers academic areas of interest, co-curricular involvements, and common goals for a mentoring relationship.
 You will also have the option of describing any specific interests you have in supporting a mentee -- for example, mentoring a woman interested in physics, mentoring a veteran, mentoring LGBTQ identified students, etc.

 Applications will open in late Fall 2021, for the Spring semester.
 Stay tuned!